 It is important to plan for your safety whether or not you are ready to leave the

 relationship.
-The Victim Advocate can assist you with developing a personalized safety
+The Survivor Advocate can assist you with developing a personalized

-plan, including possible residence relocation and academic changes, escorts to class/work,
+safety plan, including possible residence relocation and academic changes, escorts

-restraining orders and orders of protection, and much more.
-You can create your own
+to class/work, restraining orders and orders of protection, and much more.
+You can

 Here are additional things you can do to help yourself and/or your friend